johanneserhardt/cxusage/releases/README.md

 # Release Notes

-This directory contains release notes for all versions of cxusage.
+This directory contains release notes for all versions of `cx`.

 ## 📋 Release History